XarkLabs/PDQ_GFX_Libs/PDQ_ILI9341/README.txt

+NOTE: This file is from the Adafruit_ILI9341 library (which PDQ_IL9341 was based on).
+Thanks Adafruit!

 This is a library for the Adafruit 2.2" SPI display.
 This library works with the Adafruit 2.2" TFT Breakout w/SD card
   ----> http://www.adafruit.com/products/1480